 Guinness Irish Soda Bread

-Take your St. Patrick’s Day up a notch with this stout-infused Guinness Irish soda bread.
-It’s like a double dose of Irish!
+Take your St. Patrick’s Day up a notch with this stout-infused Guinness Irish Soda Bread.
+No yeast necessary for this easy and delicious homemade bread!

 I mean, I am a food blogger, after all, and don’t we thrive on this sort of thing?